-Federal Rule of Civil Procedure 68 allows a defendant to make an offer of judgment at least 14 days before trial.
-The plaintiff then has a 14-day window to serve written notice accepting the offer.
-If the offer is rejected, the case will move forward with one major caveat: if the plaintiff obtains a final judgment that is less favorable than the unaccepted offer, the plaintiff must pay all the costs incurred after the offer was made.
+Federal Rule of Civil Procedure 68 allows a defendant to make an offer of judgment at any point at least 14 days before trial.
+After receiving the offer, the plaintiff then has a 14-day window to serve written notice accepting the offer.
+If the offer is rejected, the case will move forward with one major caveat: if the plaintiff obtains a final judgment that is less favorable than the rejected offer, the plaintiff must pay all of the defendant’s costs incurred after the offer was made.

 As the name suggests, a Rule 68 Offer of Judgment is, in fact, an offer permitting a plaintiff to accept and enter a judgment against a defendant on specified terms, subject to the court’s approval of the settlement via Rule 68.
 Given the legal consequences flowing from a final monetary judgment against you as a defendant, a Rule 68 Offer must be carefully drafted to specify (a) what claims are being resolved and (b) what damages are included in the settlement amount, including whether costs and attorneys’ fees are part of that final offer. “[T]he responsibility for clarity and precision in the offer must reside with the offeror.”
 Util.
 Automation 2000, Inc. v.
 Choctawhatchee Elec.
 Coop., Inc., 298 F.3d 1238, 1244 (11th Cir.
 2002).

 Consider, for example, the following offer:

 “to Plaintiffs collectively to take a judgment against Defendants in the amount of $82,500.00, inclusive of interest, costs and attorneys’ fees, and without any admission of liability, on each of the Causes of Action contained in the Complaint.”
 Toth v.
 59 Murray Enterprises, Inc., 2017 WL 3605493, at *1 (S.D.N.Y.
 Jul.
 26, 2017) (emphasis added).